mongodb-university/realm-template-apps/README.md

   which backends and various other configuration details.
 This must be updated whenever you want to expose a new app or move anything around.
 - **sync-todo/**: _The_ template app.
-Even though App Services can tie any app from this repo into a the template app infrastructure, when people refer to "the template app", they usually mean this one.
+Even though App Services can tie any app from this repo into the template app infrastructure, when people refer to

+  "the template app", they usually mean this one.
 Comes in many clients and has had many versions.
 - **other/**: All other apps.